dchunwong/JenkinsDashboard/README.md

 The MultiScraper most of the methods of a `JenkinsScraper`.
 It takes in mulitple `JenkinsScraper`'s as its arguments.
 Its purpose is to abstract away multiple scrapers and act as a single scraper with its methods.

-The JenkinsScraper takes in various parameters:
+The JenkinsScraper takes in various initialization parameters:

-- `default`: This is the base URL that will be scraped from.
+- `baseurl`: This is the base URL that will be scraped from.
 It should be the list of jobs that are relevant to what you are interested in scraping.
 - `path`: This will be the default path the scraper stores the HTML and JSON files.
 - `filters`: A list of strings that will be used to filter out job names that do not have HTML reports. e.g. 'perf' or 'download'.